algolia/instantsearch/docs/src/getting-started/migration.md

 When you used to put this on `ais-results` (now called `ais-hits`), it allows to load next pages without pagination, but with a "next page" button, as well as showing all pages rather than a single one.
 Replaced by `ais-infinite-hits`.

+* `auto-search`

+This option is removed in favor of a more complete way of not doing queries using the search client.
+Information on that can be found [here](/advanced/conditional-requests.html).

 ### CSS class names